abhiTronix/vidgear/docs/help/pigear_ex.md

     !!! info "The PiGear API can accurately differentiate between USB and Raspberry Pi camera modules by utilizing the camera's metadata."

-    In this example, we will select the Camera Module connected at index `1` on the Raspberry Pi as the primary source for extracting frames in PiGear API:
+    In this example, we will select the USB Camera connected at index `1` on the Raspberry Pi as the primary source for extracting frames in PiGear API:

+    ??? failure "Limited support for USB Cameras"

+        This example also works with USB Cameras, However:

+        - Users should assume that features such as: **Camera controls** (`"controls"`), **Transformations** (`"transform"`), **Queue** (`"queue"`) , and **Buffer Count** (`"buffer_count"`) that are supported on Raspberry Pi cameras, and so forth, are not available on USB Cameras.
+        - Hot-plugging of USB cameras is also **NOT** supported - PiGear API should be completely shut down and restarted when cameras are added or removed.

-    !!! alert "This example assumes a Camera Module is connected at index `1`, and some other camera connected at index `0` on your Raspberry Pi."
+    !!! alert "This example assumes a USB Camera is connected at index `1`, and some other camera connected at index `0` on your Raspberry Pi."

-    ```python linenums="1" hl_lines="19"
+    ```python linenums="1" hl_lines="15"
     # import required libraries
     from vidgear.gears import PiGear
     from libcamera import Transform
     import cv2

     # formulate various Picamera2 API
-    # configurational parameters
+    # configurational parameters for USB camera
     options = {
-        "queue": True,
-        "buffer_count": 4,
-        "controls": {"Brightness": 0.5, "ExposureValue": 2.0},
-        "transform": Transform(hflip=1),
+        "sensor": {"output_size": (480, 320)},  # will override `resolution`
+        "format": "RGB888" # BGR format for this example
         "auto_align_output_config": True,  # auto-align camera configuration
     }